Australia–China relations: Abbott government: 2013–2015

-Turnbull Government: 2015–2018
+Turnbull government: 2015–2018

 Australia was amongst the firmest opponents of China's territorial claims to the South China Sea.
 In July 2016, following the ruling by an international tribunal which held that China holds "no historical rights" to the South China Sea based on the "nine-dash line" map, Australia issued a joint statement with Japan and the United States calling for China to abide by the ruling, as "final and legally binding on both parties."

 In response, Chinese state-run media called Australia a paper cat.
 Later in the year, in response to an Australian swimmer's critical comments towards Chinese swimmer Sun Yang over a past doping experience, state media labelled Australia "Britain's offshore prison... on the fringes of civilization."
 Later that year, Japanese, Indian, Australian and American officials met to continue security cooperation ahead of the ASEAN and East Asia Summits in November 2017.
-The meeting included discussion of China's increased prominence in the South China Sea, and may have signalled U.S. president Trump's interest in reviving a formal Quadrilateral with Australian, Indian, and Japanese cooperation.
+The meeting included discussion of China's increased prominence in the South China Sea, and may have signaled U.S. President Trump's interest in reviving a formal Quadrilateral with Australian, Indian, and Japanese cooperation.
+In public settings, relations appeared to be warm, the main political friction coming from the farming sector, losing patience that China was slow in opening its markets.

 In June 2017 after a Four Corners investigation into purported Chinese attempts to influence Australian politicians and exert pressure on international students studying in Australia, Turnbull ordered a major inquiry into espionage and foreign interference laws.
-It also claimed that despite Australian Security Intelligence Organisation warning both parties about Chinese interference in democratic processes, significant financial contributions continued to be accepted.
-A spokeswoman for the Chinese Foreign Ministry derided the investigation as "totally pointless" and suggested that Australian media was "creating obstacles" for further co-operation.
-Former Defence Secretary Dennis Richardson also claimed that China was conducting espionage in Australia and that intelligence agencies may be currently involved in stopping foreign interference.
+It also claimed that despite Australian Security Intelligence Organization warning both parties about Chinese interference in democratic processes, significant financial contributions continued to be accepted.
+A spokeswoman for the Chinese Foreign Ministry derided the investigation as "totally pointless" and suggested that Australian media was "creating obstacles" for further cooperation.
+Former Defense Secretary Dennis Richardson also claimed that China was conducting espionage in Australia and that intelligence agencies may be currently involved in stopping foreign interference.
 In December 2017, opposition MP Sam Dastyari resigned after a political scandal where he was accused of contradicting the Australian Labor Party's policy on the South China Sea, as well facing accusations of accepting financial favours from Chinese companies.
 Then Malcolm Turnbull expressed his criticism with "Australian people stand up" in both Chinese and English.
-Shortly afterwards, the Coalition Government announced plans to ban foreign donations to Australian political parties and activist groups.
+Shortly afterwards, the Coalition government announced plans to ban foreign donations to Australian political parties and activist groups.
 This was a remarkable turn of events as Australia historically had no restrictions on political donations from outside of the country.
+When the Turnbull Government ruled against Huawei being able to provide 5G infrastructure, relations cooled even further.